srikarg/srikarg.github.io/src/pages/posts/2013-03-23-css-table-menu.md

 ---
-title: "A Simple Table Menu Using CSS and HTML"
+title: 'A Simple Table Menu Using CSS and HTML'
 layout: post
 toc: true
 share: true
 comments: true
 ---

 Hey guys!
 Navigation is extremely important for any website.
 It is the foundation of the site, as it provides the user with a sense of the various crooks and nannies of it.
 Today, we'll create a basic table menu.
 If you want to view the video version of this tutorial that I made a few months ago, then click play below!

 <div class="video-container">
     <iframe width="640" height="360" src="//www.youtube.com/embed/xjZMlQUFsJY?rel=0" frameborder="0" allowfullscreen="true"> </iframe>